revsys/django-test-plus/README.md

     ...
 ```

-Note that you can also option to import it like this if you want, which is
+This import, which is similar to the way you would import Django's TestCase,
-more similar to the regular importing of Django's TestCase:
+is also valid:

 ```python
 from test_plus import TestCase